Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Scene/ConfigureSceneEnvironment/readme.md

 ## How to use the sample

-At start-up, you will see a local scene with a set of scene environment controls.
+At start-up, you will see a local scene with a set of scene environment controls at the bottom.
 Adjusting the controls will change the scene's environment altering the presentation of the scene.

+### Sky and Background color settings

-Toggle the "Stars" and "Atmosphere" check boxes to enable or disable those features.
-Select a color from the dropdown to set a solid background color; selecting a new background color will disable the stars and atmosphere so you can see the new color.
-Switch between "Sun" and "Virtual" lighting, toggle "Direct Shadows", and adjust the hour slider to change the sun position.
+Toggling the "Stars" and "Atmosphere" buttons will enable or disable those features.

+Selecting a color from the dropdown will set a solid color for the background color.
+Selecting a new background color will disable the stars and atmosphere so you can see the new color.

+Some notes about the behavior of the sky and background:

+* The atmosphere is rendered in front of the stars and the stars are rendered in front of the background color.
+* Stars are not rendered when using virtual lighting.
+* To fully see the background color, atmosphere and stars must be deactivated.
+* The background color shows in the night sky if the atmosphere is enabled and the stars are disabled.

+### Lighting settings

+The lighting buttons switch between sun lighting and virtual lighting.
+Switching to virtual lighting disables the "Stars" button since stars do not exist in a virtually lit scene.
+The time slider is also disabled under virtual lighting since time does not have an effect on the virtual light.

+The "Direct Shadows" button will enable or disable the rendering of shadows for 3d objects in the scene.
+Shadows are not rendered for surface terrain.

+If sun lighting is active, the slider under the buttons will set the hour of the day ranging from midnight to 11pm (23:00).
+Dragging the bar will change the position of the simulated sun causing changes to shading and direct shadows.

 ## How it works